Atria Walnut Creek May Have License Revoked After Resident's Poisoning Death

 Jason Montiel, a spokesperson for DSS, said that pending revocations may be appealed and may result in a revocation, probation, or it may be dismissed by a judge.
 The facilities may remain open during this process, which remains ongoing, he said.

-Constantine Albert Canoun, 94, lived in the memory care unit of the Walnut Creek facility and was rushed to the hospital on Aug.
-23, 2022, after ingesting an all-purpose cleaning solution.
-He died on Aug.
-31 after suffering injuries to his stomach, esophagus and part of his throat, authorities said.
+Canoun lived in the memory care unit of the Walnut Creek facility and ingesting the all-purpose cleaning solution the night of Aug.
+23. Around midnight Aug.
+24, he was rushed to the hospital and died on Aug.
+31.

 Canoun had dementia, and DSS noted that, as such, a staff member should have been in his presence at all times and should have kept cleaning agents out of reach.